(Qashqai, Qashqa’i, Ghashghai, قشقایی , قاشقایی )

 The Qashqai compose a community of settled, semi-settled, and pastoral nomadic households who reside mainly in the Fars region of southern Iran.
 They speak Qashqai Turki (Turkish).
 Most of them also speak, at least, Persian (Farsi).
 They are Shia Muslims.

-The nineteenth century Fars velayat (region or province) covered the present-day provinces of Fars, Kohgiluyeh, and Bushehr.
+The nineteenth-century Fars velayat (region or province) covered the present-day provinces of Fars, Kohgiluyeh, and Bushehr.
 For centuries Fars had been a multi-ethnic region in which tribal and pastoral nomadic groups composed a large part of the population.

-The Qashqai, as a large tribal unit or tribal administrative unit, composed of pastoral nomadic housefolds, dates back at least to the early eighteenth century, when some Turkish(Turki)-speaking tribal groups in the Fars region existed under the name Qashqai and leadership of the head(s) of a certain lineage called Shahilu.
+The Qashqai, as a large tribal unit or tribal administrative unit, composed of pastoral nomadic households, dates back at least to the early eighteenth century, when some Turkish(Turki)-speaking tribal groups in the Fars region existed under the name Qashqai and leadership of the head(s) of a certain lineage called Shahilu.

-During the nineteenth century the Qashqai was transformed into a very large tribal unit or confederacy composed of mainly Turkic-speaking pastoral nomads.
+During the nineteenth century, the Qashqai was transformed into a very large tribal unit or confederacy composed of mainly Turkic-speaking pastoral nomads.
 Their summer pastures stretched to areas in central Iran, and their winter pastures to areas close to the Persian Gulf.
 Many Turki(Turkish)-speaking tribal groups, as well as groups belonging to other ethnic groups in the region, were integrated into the Qashqai.
 The non-Turk groups, in time, adopted the language and other ethnic identity markers of the Qashqai.

 Arash Shiva, 2002